boazvdwansem/ghidra_ps5_elf_plugin/README.md

 library information as program metadata and applies decoded exports and defined symbols as labels and functions.

+## Instructions

+TBA

+## Known bugs
+- Need to update some structures, e.g. sceProcessParam, to reflect more fields that it may take.
+- Need to parse exception handler sections properly because their format was changed since PS4.
+Could be useful to tweak function boundaries even more.

+P.S.
+PRs with bug fixes and improvements are welcome here: [Flatz repository](https://github.com/flatz/ida_ps5_elf_plugin)

 ## Credits

 Flatz - https://github.com/flatz/ida_ps5_elf_plugin